wp-plugins/itro-popup/readme.txt

 Thanks to Jan Odvarko for jscolor: http://jscolor.com/

 == Features ==

-* Fix Internet Explorer compatibility problem for your WP site, also whith no popup displayed.
+* Pretty fade-in and fade-out animation.
+* Need to remove plugin and save data?
+It is possible!
 * Can be multiple selcted pages where user want to display the popup.
-NO SHORTCUTS NEEDED!.
+NO SHORTCODES NEEDED!
 * Fully translated in Italian.
 Ready for multilingual translation.
 * Close popup with ESC button (not when "age restricted option" is checked).
 * Perfectly centered popup, also with resized windows.
 * Fully and easy customizable aspect (background, border, color, etc...).
 * Settable countdown for automatic closing.
 * Settable coockie expiration time for the next popup visualization.
-* Add block for adult-content site.
+* Add age validation for adult-content site.
 * Custom text to display whatever you want with WP editor.
 * All great explaned by tips in admin pannel.
 * All in a very easy way to use!